timkauai/the-surfers-blog/src/markdown/backside-air.md

 Also, don’t forget to commit.
 Many people can launch just fine, but just can’t commit in the right way, and completely mess the whole maneuver up

-Watch the video, it explains it much better
+Watch the video, it explains it much better--->

+<h3>coming soon...our team of writers are working hard to bring this to you ASAP</h3>